wdl1278/wdl1278/README.md

 -  Hello, I’m wdl1278
 -  I’m from China.
 -  I'm 14 years old.
--  So my English isn't good.
+-  My English isn't good.
 -  How to reach me : weidelindeyouxiang@163.com
 <!---
 wdl1278/wdl1278 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.